ashychiu/dsa-cohort/day1.md

 ## Problem 10: Give two reasons when you should use a array and when you should use a object.

 **Answer:**
+Use an array when you need fast access to indexed elements.
+Use a object when you don't need ordering or fast access to elements.

 ## Problem 11: Given the following object methods, label what the TIME complexity is for each one: